josephdyer/skeleventy/README.md

 npm install
 ```

-`cd` into your project folder and `npm run dev` which will start the development server and Gulp.
-Eleventy has browser hot reloading baked in and will watch all files for changes.
+`cd` into your project folder and type the `npm run dev` command into terminal, to start the development server and Gulp.
+Eleventy has baked in hot reloading and will files for changes.

-For those of you on Windows, [see Daniel Schildt's potential fix](https://github.com/josephdyer/skeleventy/issues/2#issuecomment-465754702) for the environment helper.
+_For those of you on Windows, [see Daniel Schildt's potential fix](https://github.com/josephdyer/skeleventy/issues/2#issuecomment-465754702) for the environment helper._

 ## Folder Structure

-The `site` folder contains all the templates, pages and content which Eleventy will watch and compile into HTML for us.
+The `site` folder contains all the templates, pages and content, which Eleventy will watch and parse into HTML for us.

-A `globals` folder lives within this, where as the name suggests - globally available files live.
-There's a `site.json` file for general site stuff (name, author, email etc), `navigation.json` which we use as reference to loop over in our template to generate our nav and a `helpers.js` which just contains an environment helper.
+Within this, lives a `globals` folder, where you'll find a `site.json` file - for general site config stuff e.g name, author, email, social media...etc.

+A `navigation.json`, which we loop over in the template, to generate our nav and a `helpers.js` which just contains a simple environment helper.

 Uncompiled SCSS and JS reside in the `resources` folder - Gulp will be watching these folders for any changes (you should restart the server when creating new partials).